 11 March - Geoff Warren (ANU College of Business and Economics) "The ‘Right’ Level for the Superannuation Guarantee: A Straightforward Issue by No Means"

-6 April - Arvid Hoffmann (Faculty of the Professions, Adelaide Business School) "The Financial Vulnerability Trap: Using Latent Transition Analysis to Explore the Dynamics of Consumers’ Financial Vulnerability over Time"
+12 October - Arvid Hoffmann (University of Adelaide) "The Financial Vulnerability Trap: Using Latent Transition Analysis to Explore the Dynamics of Consumers’ Financial Vulnerability over Time"